Mparaiso/fluxreader/sprints.md

 - [X] A user can remove entries
 - [X] A user can filter out feeds by feed name.
 - [X] the application can discover a syndication url from a website address
+- [X] Each feed is displayed with its favicon

+Sprint6:
+- [] a notification system alerts user of successfull or unsuccessfull events in the app
 - [] replace default browser popups by custom modals
 - [] during page changes, user is notified that some data are being loaded